rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

 This command would filter out reads that have a quality score less than 30 in at least 90% of sites.
 Also, any reads less than 400 bp are also removed.

-You can also check fro exact matches to forward and reverse primer sequences with the "--primer_check both" (or -c both) option.
+You can also check for exact matches to forward and reverse primer sequences with the "--primer_check both" (or -c both) option.
 Note that by default the primer sequences checked for are ACGCGHNRAACCTTACC and TTGYACWCACYGCCCGT for the 5' and 3' primers respectively (note that is the reverse complement of the 3' primer).
 You should check what primer sequences were used for your data and use the "-f" and "-r" options as described below.
 You can only check for the forward primer by setting by using the "--primer_check forward" option.
 Again, by default primer sequences are not checked for.

 This script assumes FASTX-Toolkit is in the user's PATH.
 You will likely need to point the program to where the jar files for BBMap are installed with the "--bbmap" option (it assumes the jar files are in /usr/local/prg/bbmap by default).